DouglasLee001/DouglasLee001.github.io/index.md

 2021  First Place in the single query and Model Validation track in the QF_IDL division

 2022  2 Gold Medals in SMT Competition 2022 (Z3++ solver)

+2023  Biggest Lead and Largest Contribution winner of Model Validation Track in SMT Competition 2023 (Z3++ solver)